CBICA/HistoReg/README.md

 By downloading HistoReg, you agree to our [license](https://www.med.upenn.edu/sbia/software-agreement.html).

-Showing an example set of commands to download and compile HistoReg on a Linux machine (analogous steps apply for Windows machines):
+Showing an example set of commands to download and compile HistoReg on a Linux machine:

 ```bash
 git clone https://github.com/CBICA/HistoReg.git HistoReg